 Tips for Making a Classic Pecan Pie

-I’ve made a number of different pecan pie recipes over the years, but I love all the tricks in the America’s Test Kitchen offers in their recipe.
+I’ve made a number of different pecan pie recipes over the years, but I love all the tricks America’s Test Kitchen offers in their recipe.
 Plus, I had a couple of my own.

 - Blind bake the pie crust before adding the filling.
 Blind baking, or baking the shell alone, lets the bottom crust firm up so it doesn’t get soggy.